 What fridge-freezer features are nice to have, but not essential?

-• Smart technology: Sophie Beckett-Smith from AO says, “Smart tech can range from WiFi connected appliances to help notify you when food is going to go off, or personalised recipes with your in-stock ingredients.
-At the premium end, this could also look like ‘transparent’ doors so you can easily peek in the fridge or screens”.
+• WiFi-enabled technology: Sophie Beckett-Smith from AO says, "Smart tech can range from WiFi connected appliances to help notify you when food is going to go off, or personalised recipes with your in-stock ingredients.
+At the premium end, this could also look like ‘transparent’ doors so you can easily peek in the fridge or screens."
 These features will help you reduce food waste and can look great too, but they do come at a cost.

-• Water dispensers: a mainstay in American kitchens, fridge-freezers with water dispensers provide cool, filtered water and most have an ice dispenser too.
-If you like to have filtered water and ice on tap, but can’t afford a model with a water dispenser, choose a water filter jug instead.
+• Water dispensers: A mainstay in American kitchens, fridge-freezers with water dispensers provide cool, filtered water and most have an ice dispenser too.
+If you like to have filtered water and ice on tap, but can’t afford a model with a water dispenser, choose a water filter jug instead

-• Holiday mode: this useful feature reduces power usage in the fridge while you're away.
+• Holiday mode: This useful feature reduces power usage in the fridge while you're away.
 You'll need to empty the fridge before you leave.
 The freezer compartment runs as normal.

 Understanding energy efficiency ratings

-As dictated by both UK Government and the European Commission legislation, all fridge freezers sold in the UK and EU must have a label that shows their energy efficiency rating.
+As dictated by both UK Government and the European Commission legislation, all fridge-freezers sold in the UK and EU must have a label that shows their energy efficiency rating.

-In March 2021, just as Britain’s split from the European Union took full effect, the energy-rating classification of select white goods underwent a redesign.
-But the change wasn’t merely aesthetic.
+In March 2021, just as Britain’s split from the European Union took full effect, the energy-rating classification of select white goods underwent a redesign – but the change wasn’t merely aesthetic.
 The UK’s new system now sees the former A+++ ratings dropped in favour of an A-G rating.

 Usefully, if you’re familiar with the old rating system, AO shows what a fridge-freezer would have scored on the old grading system as well as the new.